GenomeDK/genomedk-docs/content/docs/working-with-data.md

 anything to enable this.

-Snapshots do not provide the same data safety as a backup since the data is not stored at an offsite location.
+Snapshots do not provide the same data safety as a backup since the data is not stored at an off-site location.
 Instead, a snapshot of the data is taken on a regular basis and stored on the local server.
 This means that if you e.g. deleted a file by mistake, the file can be recovered from a previous snapshot.